Dilpreet Singh

-Dilpreet Singh (born 12 November 1999) is an Indian field hockey player who plays as a forward for the Indian national team.
+Dilpreet Singh (born 12 November 1999) is an Indian field hockey player who plays as a forward for the national team.
+He is registered with the Punjab Armed Police and plays for Hockey Punjab in the domestic tournaments.
+He plays for Vedanta Kalinga Lancers in the Hockey India League.

 Early life

-He belongs to Butala, Amritsar district, Punjab, India.
+Singh belongs to Butala, Amritsar district, Punjab, India.
 He was born to Balwinder Singh, who was a hockey player in Army and it was due to his encouragement that Dilpreet started playing this sport.
 He initially trained in Khadur Sahib Academy of his father and later on took coaching from Maharaja Ranjit Singh Hockey Academy located in Amritsar, and then from Jalandhar's Surjit Academy.